-With an Interest Only mortgage you only pay the interest charged on your loan.
-You are not paying any of the debt itself, so it does not reduce.
-For example, if you borrow £100,000 over 10 years you will still owe £100,000 at the end of the 10-year term.
+As an example, if you borrow £200,000 over 10 years of which £100,000 is the interest only part you will still owe £100,000 at the end of the 10-year term on the whole mortgage.

-For an Interest Only mortgage you must have a plan in place to repay your loan at the end of the term.
+For the interest only part of your mortgage you must have a plan in place to repay your loan at the end of the term.
 This is called a repayment strategy and the strategy must be plausible to the mortgage provider for them to accept it.